Chaseway132/mwanachi-charity-dao/INVESTIGATION_SUMMARY.md

-# 🔍 Complete Investigation Summary
+# 🔍 Complete Investigation Summary - DEPLOYMENT SCRIPTS ANALYSIS

+## 🎯 YOUR SUSPICION WAS CORRECT!

+You suspected the deployment scripts were the culprit, and **YOU WERE RIGHT!**

+The deployment scripts were creating multiple address files, causing confusion about which file to use.

 ## 📊 The Issue